excelerate-america/ea-features/.github/ISSUE_TEMPLATE/project-feature.md

 - figma
 - diagrams

 ## TASKS
 What needs to get done and will be tracked in Tasks

-GanttStart: YYYY-MM-DD
-GanttDue: YYYY-MM-DD